The Sorted Effects Method: Discovering Heterogeneous Effects Beyond Their Averages: Sorted Effects and Classification Analysis

+The main inferential result for the SPE can be previewed as follows.
+Assume that the PE function $x \mapsto \Delta(X)$ is not locally flat in the sense that the norm of its gradient does not vanish anywhere over the support, and other regularity conditions stated in Section 4.
+Then, the empirical SPE-process is $\sqrt{n}$-consistent and converges in distribution to a centered Gaussian process, namely

-as a stochastic process indexed by $u \in \UU$ in $\ell^\infty(\UU)$, the metric space of bounded functions on $\UU$.
-The limit $Z_{\infty}(u)$ is a centered Gaussian process, defined in equation \eqref{eq:fclt} of Theorem \ref{thm:fclt}, and the set \ $\UU$ is a compact subset of $(0,1)$ that obeys the conditions stated in Lemma \ref{lemma:had0}.
-Moreover, the exchangeable bootstrap algorithm specified in Algorithm \ref{alg:computation} estimates consistently the law of $Z_{\infty}(u)$. \end{proposition}
+the metric space of bounded functions on $\UU$, as a stochastic process indexed by $u \in \UU$, where $\UU$ is a compact subset of $(0,1)$.
+Moreover, the exchangeable bootstrap algorithm specified in Algorithm \ref{alg:computation} estimates consistently the law of $Z_{\infty}(u)$.

-We can conduct asymptotically valid inference on the SPEs using this result.
-The next corollary to Proposition \ref{prop:fclt} provides uniform bands that cover the SPE-function simultaneously over a region of values of $u$ with prespecified probability in large samples.
+The next corollary to Theorem \ref{thm:fclt} in Section \ref{sec:theory2} provides uniform bands that cover the SPE-function simultaneously over a region of values of $u$ with prespecified probability in large samples.
 It does cover pointwise confidence bands for the SPE-function at a specific quantile index $u$ as a special case by simply taking $\UU$ to be the singleton set $\{u\}$.

 \begin{corollary}[Inference on SPE-function using Limit Theory and Bootstrap] Under the assumptions of Theorem \ref{thm:fclt}, for any $0 < \alpha < 1,$

 where $\widehat t_{1-\alpha}(\UU)$ is any consistent estimator of $t_{1-\alpha}(\UU)$, the $(1-\alpha)$-quantile of and $u \mapsto \hat \Sigma(u)$ is a uniformly consistent estimator of $u \mapsto \Sigma(u)$, the variance function of $u \mapsto Z_{\infty}(u)$.
 We provide consistent estimators of $t_{1-\alpha}(\UU)$ and $u \mapsto \Sigma(u)$ in Algorithm \ref{alg:computation}. \end{corollary}